turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-1-tests.md

 - [x] US1-UDF-8: It should display the correct fields for registration when correct config prop provided
 - [x] US1-UDF-9: It should call onSubmit with the correct details when the submit button is clicked
-- [ ] US1-UDF-10: It should call onSubmit with the correct details when the enter key is typed